ssdorsey/peace-machine/README.md

 ## Project management: https://github.com/ssdorsey/peace-machine/projects/1

-data-pipeline: folder for files in the event data and modeling pipeline
+**data-pipeline**: folder for files in the event data and modeling pipeline

-paper-files: folder for references and drafting of papers
+**paper-files**: folder for references and drafting of papers

-process-notes: loose folder for developing notes on the process
+**process-notes**: loose folder for developing notes on the process